 Don’t be surprised when you get handed goggles at the beginning of this ride.
-It’s the fastest roller coaster in the world, reaching 149 miles-per in less than 5 seconds, you’ll be glad it’s the 6th longest steel coaster in the world, because otherwise you’d blink and miss the ride.
+It’s the fastest roller coaster in the world, reaching 149 miles per hour in less than 5 seconds.
+You’ll be glad it’s the 6th longest steel coaster in the world because otherwise, you’d blink and miss the ride.

 Location: Cosmo Land, Japan

 The splashdown on the Diving Coaster is anything but soothing.
 Oh, it’ll cool the sweat on your brow, then take you through a tunnel beneath the waves that will drive home those drowning fears.
-If you’ve ever wanted to be waterboarded by a coaster, here’s your chance.
+So if you’ve ever wanted to be waterboarded by a coaster, here’s your chance.

 Location: Michigan’s Adventure, Michigan

 Being dropped over and over again on this high/low roller ride is just part of the fear factor.
 The wooden construction is the other part, creating a jittery feel to the ride that keeps you sweating bullets each time you take yet another 100-foot slide.